 Fermented alcohol like wine, champagne, and b

 Diamine Oxidase (DAO) deficiency

 Do you see the link with your gut health?
 We find histamine intolerance in some individuals suffering from intestinal permeability, SIBO, and dysbiosis.

 Some scientific researchers recommend taking supplements of Vitamin B6 and a higher dosage of Vitamin C as these are often deficient in individuals with HIT.

 These contain the enzyme diamine oxidase but they do not in any way replace a low-histamine diet where you need to establish your threshold.

 Some pharmaceuticals enhance symptoms

 There are substances used in different pharmaceuticals that have a negative effect on the DAO.
-For someone with HIT that means that symptoms get worse, not better.
-Do not change medication before you have talked to your doctor, otherwise you may harm your health.
+For someone with HIT, that means that symptoms get worse, not better.
+Do not change medication before you have talked to your doctor, otherwise, you may harm your health.

 Only once you find out what is causing the symptoms in the first place can you start on the road to recovery.

-Symptoms affecting head and face
+Symptoms affecting the head and face

 Here are some general guidelines: